 Important Note: Do NOT buy a used modem.
 It is likely already registered to another persons account.
 While I myself as an ex agent know it is possible to remove the modem from the old account and put it on the new one, many agents do not and it will be such a hassle.
 You do not want to end up in this situation because it could leave you without internet for a while and in limbo.
 It has been reported that some agents even say you must physically go into a local store to have it activated.
 Why?
 So they can see that you actually have the device in your hand and it is not in a home where the old account says it is.
 This is blasphemy and can be avoided by buying new.

-This modem does not only work for COX High Speed Internet, it works for any major cable ISP running on the DOCSIS 3.0 Network such as Time Warner, Charter Spectrum, Comcast Xfinity, Brighthouse, Mediacom and more.
+This modem does not only work for Cox High Speed Internet, it works for any major cable ISP running on the DOCSIS 3.0 Network such as Charter, Brighthouse, Mediacom and all of them.

 It supports speeds up to 686Mbps download and 131 Mbps upload.
-Now that’s insanely fast and the chances of your cable internet provider giving you those full speeds are slim.
+Now that’s insanely fast can handle any package they offer.

 Now you know, hands down no question, to save money and get faster internet speeds you have to buy your own modem.
 This will save you thousands of dollars over time.
 Assuming you’ll continue to have the internet in your home.
-This is future proof because they are not upgrading from DOCSIS 3.0 for a long time and even when they do this will still be a supported modem.
-You can technically still use some DOCSIS 2.0 modems but get a lot slower speeds.
-Not all of them are still supported so I would not buy a 2.0 hoping to save money at a speed cost thing.
-Just get the fully supported device above.
+This is future proofed because the cable infrastructure is not being changed anytime soon.

 Check Out These Fastest Modem Speeds